danielsaidi/StandardActions/Sources/StandardButtons/StandardButtons.docc/StandardButtons.md

 # ``StandardButtons``

-StandardButtons is a SwiftUI library that makes it easy to create standard button types, with localized titles and icons.
+StandardButtons is a SwiftUI library that makes it easy to create standard button types.

 ## Overview

 ![Library logotype](Logo.png)

-StandardButtons has a ``StandardButtonType`` that can be used to create standard buttons with a localized title, icon, role, etc.
+StandardButtons is a SwiftUI library that lets you create standard button types, with localized titles, icons, roles and keyboard shortcuts.

+StandardButtons has many predefined types, like ``StandardButtonType/add``, ``StandardButtonType/delete``, ``StandardButtonType/edit``, ``StandardButtonType/done``, etc. Each button type has a localized ``StandardButtonType/title``, an ``StandardButtonType/image``, and a ``StandardButtonType/role``, as well as an optional ``StandardButtonType/keyboardShortcut``.

 ## Installation